cooploop2663/DNS_Exfil_Tools/README.md

    ```bash
    c2.fakedomain.com
    ```
-2. Adjust the `SOCKET_TIMEOUT` to an appropriate duration in seconds.
+2. Adjust the `SOCKET_TIMEOUT` AND the `SOCKET_CHECK_INTERVAL` variables to an appropriate duration in seconds.
 This determines how long the script will stay active, waiting for client connections.
+Best to pair it with the delay you set in the uploader scripts.

 3. Run the script:
    ```bash